True or False

 What are the two key ways of making a sweet wine?

 - Use grapes so high in sugar that the yeast stops fermenting before they eat all the sugar.
+(Examples may include Sauternes from France, as well as some Riesling styles from Germany)

 - In the case of fortified wines, the yeast are killed by the addition of high-strength distilled alcohol before they can eat all the sugar.
+(Examples of sweet-fortified wines can include Port and some styles of Sherry)

 Where does acidity in wine come from?